magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

-The `clojure.test` namespace has been implemented well before the corresponding `cljs.test` namespace and the latter, through a detailed porting on the JSVM preserved most of the functionalities provided by the former.
-So we are still in good position for writing unit tests that are applicable to a portable CLJ/CLJS namespace.
+The `clojure.test` namespace has been implemented well before the corresponding `cljs.test` namespace and the latter, through a detailed porting on the JSVM, preserved most of the functionalities provided by the former.
+So we are still in good position for writing unit tests that are applicable to a portable CLJ/CLJS namespace like `modern-cljs.shopping.validators`.

 That said, most of the `cljs.test` functionalities are provided as macros, which means that you need the special CLJS `:require-macros`